-Defendant then states that, in her deposition, "Ms. Giuffre claims she was not treated by any other physicians," and then states that other records revealed "three additional health care professionals who treated Plaintiff, including Dr. Scott Robert Geiger, Dr. Joseph Heaney, and
+Defendant then states that, in her deposition, "Ms. Giuffre claims she was not treated by any other physicians," and then states that other records revealed "three additional health care professionals who treated Plaintiff, including Dr. Scott Robert Geiger, Dr. Joseph Heaney, and Donna Oliver P.A."
+(Mtn. at 4, emphasis original).

-&lt;sup>5 Defendant's argument that Ms. Giuffre was trying to "hide" these providers is illogical and wholly contradicted by the fact that Ms. Giuffre disclosed these providers.
+&lt;sup>6 Defendant's argument that Ms. Giuffre was trying to "hide" these providers is illogical and wholly contradicted by the fact that Ms. Giuffre disclosed these providers.
 Defendant never explains how Ms. Giuffre can be "hiding" providers while testifying about them and producing their records.